-GOES-18 SEISS EHIS Level 1b (L1b) Data Release Provisional Data Quality November 15, 2022 Read-Me for Data Users
+GOES-19 SEISS EHIS Level 1b (L1b) Data Release Provisional Data Quality February 7, 2025 Read-Me for Data Users

-The Peer Stakeholder - Product Validation Review (PS-PVR) for the GOES-18 Space Environment In-Situ Suite (SEISS) Energetic Heavy Ion Sensor (EHIS) L1b Provisional Maturity was held on November 15, 2022.
-As a result of this review, the PS-PVR panel chair declared that the GOES-18 EHIS L1b data are at Provisional Validation Maturity as of November 15, 2022.
+The Peer Stakeholder - Product Validation Review (PS-PVR) for the GOES-19 Space Environment In-Situ Suite (SEISS) Energetic Heavy Ion Sensor (EHIS) L1b Provisional Maturity was held on February 7, 2025.
+As a result of this review, NOAA has confirmed that the GOES-19 EHIS L1b data are at Provisional Validation Maturity as of February 7, 2025.
+This Provisional declaration means that the data are ready for operational use, but the GOES-19 spacecraft is not yet deemed operational.
+Therefore, these data are to be accompanied by the "GOES-19 Preliminary, Non-Operational Data" caveat.

-The L1b data product consists of 5-minute-cadence differential directional fluxes and associated systematic (instrumental) and statistical errors.
-Fluxes are produced for hydrogen (H) and helium (He); for the carbon-nitrogen-oxygen (CNO), neon-sulfur (Ne-S), and chlorine-nickel (Cl-Ni) mass groups; and for individual elements between beryllium and copper (Be-Cu) (but see below for a restriction on the beryllium and boron fluxes).
-EHIS has a single 60 degree (full cone angle) field-of-view directed radially outward from the Earth (toward zenith).
+The EHIS L1b data product consists of 5-minute-cadence differential directional fluxes and associated systematic (instrumental) and statistical errors.
+Fluxes are produced for hydrogen (H) and helium (He); for the carbonnitrogen-oxygen (CNO), neon-sulfur (Ne-S), and chlorine-nickel (Cl-Ni) mass groups; and for individual elements between beryllium and copper (Be-Cu) (but see below for a restriction on the beryllium and boron fluxes).
+EHIS has a single 60-degree (full cone angle) field-of-view directed radially outward from the Earth (toward zenith).
 The energy range is nominally 10-200 MeV/nucleon for hydrogen (protons) and helium (alpha particles), divided into five energy channels.
 The energy range increases with atomic number (Z) since the stopping power in silicon is the same for all species in each energy channel.
-Outside of solar energetic particle (SEP) events, EHIS observes backgrounds, some of which may be from galactic cosmic ray (GCR) fluxes.
+Outside of solar energetic particle (SEP) events, EHIS observes backgrounds, some of which are consistent with galactic cosmic ray (GCR) flux levels.

 The H and He fluxes are derived directly from coincidence rates (3-second cadence in the raw Level 0 data), as with SGPS, and can be averaged over longer periods to improve the counting statistics.
 However, the heavy ion fluxes are derived using a maximum likelihood (ML) fit to a histogram of Z values determined on-orbit (sum of five 1-minute cadence histograms) using the angle-detecting inclined sensor (ADIS) system incorporated into the EHIS telescope.
 While this ML fit is necessary for meeting requirements in the presence of very sparse heavy ion count rates, it limits the utility of the L1b data in post-processing.

-Moreover, when the lower one-sigma statistical error is equal to the mean value, only an upper limit exists (mean plus upper one-sigma statistical error).
+From the Ground Processing Algorithm Document for the GOES-R Space Environment In-Situ Suite (SEISS), Rev. F (p.
+76): "EHIS data is accumulated over 3 second and 1 minute intervals.
+Data products for longer periods of time must be added together from the raw data and processed as shown below.
+Taking fluxes from five [or] 1-minute periods (particularly upper limits) and simply averaging them to obtain fluxes for a longer period, is not valid and EHIS reporting requirements will not be met."
+Moreover, when, in the L1b data, the lower one-sigma statistical error is equal to the mean value, only an upper limit exists (mean plus upper one-sigma statistical error).
 (In the L1b files, the mean fluxes are contained in the variable 'BeCu5MinuteDifferentialFluxes', and the lower and upper statistical errors are contained in the variable 'BeCu5MinuteDifferentialFluxStatErrorsBounds'.)
-Averaging ML fits will not improve the statistics and is invalid when the set of fits includes upper limits.
 As a result, derivation of heavy ion fluxes for periods longer than 5 minutes requires reprocessing from Level 0 raw data.
 This is a limitation that is independent of the maturity of the product.